cksystemsteaching/selfie/book.md

 What is, say, 0xFF in binary and in decimal?
 It is 11111111 and 255, respectively.
 Try to verify that!

-There is one more notation that is popular among computer scientists and we would like to mention that here.
+There is one more notation that is popular among software engineers and computer scientists and we would like to mention that here.
 It is octal notation using base 8, so eight different symbols:

 0, 1, 2, 3, 4, 5, 6, and 7.